-I just finished a delicious and nutritious lunch that I couldn’t wait to share it with you.
-Before I continue I would like to thank you for supporting my blog.
+I just finished a delicious and nutritious lunch that I couldn’t wait to share with you.
+Before I continue I would like to thank you for supporting me and my blog.
 I love getting your comments and feedback, so please continue to let me know what you thought about the recipe.